-douglasmartini asked: IT WAS INCREDIBLE.
+douglasmartini said: IT WAS INCREDIBLE.
 Did you go?

 Answering an old Douglas Martin question; the it in question is the Kurt Cobain exhibit at the Seattle Art Museum that closed last month.

 I did go, and I cautiously approved.
 Music is a tough thing to historicize, because the subject of the history is either the sounds themselves — which you don’t need to go to a publicly-funded institution to hear — or people’s responses to the sounds.
 The latter is a better approach for a museum or an art exhibition to take (I’m calling the exhibition a history because though the history may be a creative one, it’s still an historical exercise), but it’s difficult nonetheless; people have a lot of personal and conflicting responses to music, and it’s difficult to curate a collection of something so personal and idiosyncratic without being banal or trivial.

 Compounding the problem with Kurt Cobain is the way he has become such an iconic, bluntly drawn figure in pop culture since his death.
 His suicide has overwhelmed so many of the nuances and imperfections he had in life, when he was creating the material that was the reason for which the SAM held an exhibition.
 And an artistic response to Kurt can’t ignore that image of Cobain; it must either respond to it or embrace it, a dicey proposition either way.
 How do you choose between fetishizing the misery that led to his death, or celebrating who he was and ignoring why he isn’t still around being that man today?